radianag/dvrk_calibrate/README.md

 # Test Setup
 For every manipulator place two rigid bodies:
 - rigid_body_rotation: 3 markers placed on joint one of manipulator to describe manipulator rotation.
 The axis of three markers corresponding to the x-z axis of the manipulator.
-- rigid_body_RCM     : 3 markers placed on the parallelogram used to calibrate the RCM position
+- rigid_body_RCM     : 3 markers placed on the parallelogram to calibrate the RCM position

 # Setting up Motive to Stream VRPN
 In Windows desktop:
-After camera calibration, select 3 markers in group, right-click -> create rigid bodies.
+After camera calibration, select 3 markers in group, right-click -> Rigid Body -> Create From Selected Markers.
 Rigid bodies will be oriented to global frame.

-Click view -> rigid bodies.
-Click on the rigid_body_rotation.
-Reorient the axis visually by changing the pitch, yaw, roll angles.
+For all rigid_body_rotations: Click View -> Rigid Body Properties.
+Under the Rigid Bodies Pane, click the Orientation tab.
+Here, reorient the axis visually by changing the pitch, yaw, roll angles .

-Click view -> Data Streaming.
-Click on broadcast data.
+Click View -> Data Streaming.
+Click Broadcast Frame Data.
+Note the Network Interface -> Local Interface Value.
 Scroll down.
-Under VRPN tab, make port: 3883.
-Click on broadcast.
+Under VRPN Streaming Engine tab, make port: 3883.
+Click Broadcast Frame Data.

 # Running Software
 In Ubuntu desktop: